Skip to main content

 Many other long term residents from the Commonwealth also have the right to live, work, claim benefits and apply as homeless in the UK.

-You may be able to get help through the Windrush Scheme if you moved to UK before 1989 and are settled here but don't have the documents to prove it.
+You could get help through the Windrush Scheme if you moved to the UK before 1989 and are settled here but do not have the documents to prove it.

 If the council say you do not qualify